 Total compliance (15 points): There should be a formal training program to inform all workers (including planting and weeding crews) of the current policies and requirements of the company regarding hygiene.
 Trainings should be in the language understood by the workers, and training type and intensity should reflect the risks associated with the products/processes.
-Frequency should be at the start of the season before starting work and then some topics covered at least quarterly, but ideally monthly.
+Frequency should be at the start of the season and then some topics covered at least quarterly, but ideally monthly.
 Full annual food safety refresher training sessions are encouraged but do not replace the ongoing more frequent training.
-Training material covering the content of the company policies and requirements regarding food safety and hygiene (3.01.03) and training should cover food safety and hygiene topics (e.g. toilet use, hand washing, protective clothing (where applicable), recognizing and reporting injury and illness, blood and other bodily fluids, jewelry, dropped product, animal intrusion, food consumption/taking breaks, foreign material requirements, food defense, etc.), the importance of recognizing and detecting food safety and/or hygiene issues with co-workers and visitors, and all food safety or hygiene issues for which they are responsible (e.g. recognizing contaminated produce that should not be harvested, inspecting harvest containers and equipment for contamination issues), correcting problems and reporting problems to a supervisor.
-Workers should also be trained on any new practices and/or procedures and when any new information on best practices becomes available.
-There should be records of training with date of training. clearly defined topic(s) covered, trainer(s), material(s) used/given, and the names and signatures of workers trained.
-Training provided and associated records should meet all local and national regulations.
+Training material covering the content of the company policies and requirements regarding food safety and hygiene should be available.
+These trainings should cover food safety and hygiene, the importance of detecting food safety and/or hygiene issues with co-workers and visitors, and all food safety or hygiene issues in which they are responsible.
+Training logs should have a clearly defined topic(s) covered, trainer(s) and material(s) used/given.
+Food safety training should cover at least the basic topics such as toilet use, hand washing, protective clothing (where applicable), recognizing and reporting injury and illness, blood and other bodily fluids, jewelry, dropped product, animal intrusion, food consumption/taking breaks, foreign material requirements, food defense, etc. There should be records of workers who have attended each session.

-- Single/isolated instance(s) of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training does not include the importance of recognizing food safety and/or hygiene issues with coworkers and visitors and/or correcting problems and reporting problems to a supervisor. - Training has occurred but, on a few occasions, full attendance logs have not been kept and/or not all workers were covered. - Training materials and/or company food safety policy are not in the relevant language(s). - Training occurring, not before starting to work but within the first week. - Single/isolated instance(s) of workers not being trained or not signing a document stating that they will comply with the operation's food safety hygiene program.
+- Single/isolated instance(s) of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but, on a few occasions, full attendance logs have not been kept and/or not all workers were covered. - Training materials and/or company food safety policy are not in the relevant language(s). - Training occurring, not before starting to work but within the first week. - Single/isolated instance(s) of workers not being trained or not signing a document stating that they will comply with the operations' food safety hygiene program.

-- Numerous instances of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but, on many occasions, full attendance logs have not been maintained. - Up to three key topics e.g. hand washing, reporting injury/illness, blood and other bodily fluids, jewelry, dropped produce, animal intrusion, etc., have been omitted from the training. - Only annual refresher training has occurred, and the operation runs for more than 3 months of the year. - Numerous cases of workers not signing a document stating that they will comply with the operations' food safety hygiene program. - Training occurring, not before starting to work but within the first month. - Numerous instances of workers not being trained.
+- Numerous instances of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but, on many occasions, full attendance logs have not been maintained. - Some key topics e.g. hand washing, have been omitted from the training. - Only annual refresher training has occurred, and the operation runs for more than 3 months of the year. - Numerous cases of workers not signing a document stating that they will comply with the operations' food safety hygiene program. - Training occurring, not before starting to work but within the first month. - Numerous instances of workers not being trained.

-- Failure to maintain records. - No records of training or workers not being trained. - More than three key topics e.g. hand washing, reporting injury/illness, blood and other bodily fluids, jewelry, dropped produce, animal intrusion, etc., have been omitted from the training program - No specific orientation given or given after the worker has been working for more than one month.
+- Failure to maintain records.
+No records of training or workers not being trained. - Many major topics have been omitted from the training program e.g. hand washing, eating/drinking rules, jewelry policy etc.

+- No specific orientation given or given after the worker has been working for more than one month. - The company does not have a document for workers to sign stating that they will comply with the operations' food safety hygiene program. - Systematic failure of workers to sign a log stating that they will comply with the operations' food safety hygiene program.